Counter Speech Fellowship

 3. Am I eligible to apply?

-If you are studying in a school in India in grades 8th-12th, or are being home-schooled, and are between 13 to 18 years of age, you are eligible to apply.
+If you are studying in a school in grades 8th-12th, or are being home-schooled, and are between 13 to 18 years of age, you are eligible to apply.
 Students who are 18 years of age but have already completed school are not eligible.

 4. What are the selection criteria?